 The assumption/supposition method is about more than finding the right answer.
 It is about teaching students how to think critically.
 They’re encouraged to consider different perspectives, weigh evidence, and draw logical conclusions.
 This not only helps them solve math problems more effectively but also equips them with crucial skills for navigating real-world challenges.

-Contact us today to sign your child up for lessons with us and give them the tools they need to excel in math!
+Contact us today to sign your child up for our comprehensive math lessons and help them excel in the subject!